TheGreatDanbeano/boot-loader/README.md

-# boot-loader
+# Bootloader

-Tool to load firmware onto Dephy devices
+This is a tool for loading firmware onto Dephy's devices.